Mike Stone (karate): Personal life

 Stone has been married three times.
 He met his first wife, Mary Ann Dobbs, while in the army stationed at Fort Chaffee.
 He met his second wife, Francine Doxey in Newport Beach where he was working as a bouncer.
-In 1985, Stone sold all his possessions and moved to an isolated island in the Philippines where he and his current wife Taina live.
+In 1985, Stone sold all his possessions and moved to an isolated island in the Philippines, where he and his third wife Taina live.